CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ![alt](image/EX2-Task3-Step16.png)

-17. Select one of the completed job, and in the right panel, under **Folder Contents** click on the **STDIN.o??** file to look at its content.
+17. Select one of the completed jobs, and in the right panel, under **Folder Contents** click on the **STDIN.o??** file to look at its content.

       ![alt](image/EX2-Task3-Step17a.png)